ramitgdev/app/WORKSPACE_CHAT_TROUBLESHOOTING.md

 ### Issue 1: "No workspaces found for user"
 **Solution:**
-- Run the `connect-accounts-to-workspace.js` script
+- Run the `scripts/connect-accounts-to-workspace.js` script
 - This will create a workspace if none exists

 ### Issue 2: "RLS policy issue" errors
 **Solution:**
-- Run the `supabase-fix-workspace-chat-permissions.sql` script
+- Run the `database/scripts/supabase-fix-workspace-chat-permissions.sql` script
 - This recreates the tables with proper RLS policies

 ### Issue 3: "User not found" errors